 Cranberry Jalapeno Salsa

 Lately I’ve been reading a lot about how important it is to regularly include jalapenos and cilantro in your diet.
 That’s so simple for me to do in the summer, but it’s not summer.
 So I had to come up with an idea to include these two nutritional powerhouses in my diet.
 Anything to fight off germs coming at me from all directions during these cold months.
-And this Cranberry Jalapeno Salsa really is the perfect solution.
+And this Cranberry Jalapeno Salsa recipe is the perfect solution.

 So What’s in Cranberry Jalapeno Salsa?